DILEMMA – What’s a foodie to do when you want to eat your way through all of Europe, but don’t want to do it within the confines of a restaurant?

 Bocadillo in Spain

-If you’re looking for simplicity and consistency on the go, there’s no better European street food than a bocadillo.
+If you’re looking for simplicity and consistency on the go, there’s no better street eats in Europe than a bocadillo.
 It’s like a refined sub sandwich, without the extra toppings and mess, and with only the tastiest sandwich staples; meat, cheese and sometimes egg, with a bit of a tomato rub or an oil drizzle on the bread.
 No frills, just flavour.
 The below is an extreme example.

 La bouillabaisse in Aix-en-Provence